Last modified on January 17, 2023

 The basic idea of ESB and iPaaS is the same.
 Both were developed to enable enterprises to connect systems and applications to facilitate information sharing.

-With iPaaS you don’t need to buy software or hardware, as it’s all in the cloud.
+With iPaaS, you don’t need to buy software or hardware, as integration platforms are built on public or private clouds.
 Therefore, you don’t need to pay for upgrades and maintenance either.
 ESB has been designed for on-premise integrations, supporting older messaging standards.
-In comparison, with integration as a service users can deliver a wide variety of integrations whether the systems are situated on-premise or in the cloud, regardless of the data standards and formats the systems use (e.g., older ones, as EDIFACT or X12 or newer ones as JSON or XML, as well as proprietary formats.
+In comparison, with an integration platform as a service, you can deliver a wide variety of integration solutions whether the systems are situated on-premise or in the cloud, regardless of the data standards and formats the systems use, e.g., older ones, such as EDIFACT or X12 or newer ones as JSON or XML, as well as proprietary formats.

-While ESB is an excellent tool for connecting internal systems and applications, for B2B integrations iPaaS offers a more horizontal solution.
+While ESB is an excellent tool for connecting internal systems and applications, fiPaaS offers horizontal solutions for B2B integrations.

 iPaaS for small, mid, and large enterprises

-Traditionally, integrations have been expensive and only affordable for large enterprises. iPaaS has been breaking the barriers and democratized integrations for any size of enterprises.
+Traditionally, integrations have been expensive and anyone but large enterprises could afford it. iPaaS has been breaking the barriers and democratized integrations for enterprises of any size.
 As the implementation time of integrations has shortened, the costs decreased too.
 As there is no need to purchase software and hardware or pay for upgrades, anyone can start using an integration platform with minimal investment.

 Hosted in the cloud